Material Management Checklist for Plastic-Free Events in Breckenridge

 Waste and Recycling Containers

-All supplemental public facing containers for waste disposal must include both a trash and recycling option.
+All supplemental public-facing containers for waste disposal must include both a trash and recycling option.
 If food is being served, compost is also required.
 If glass is being served, glass is also required even if only "back of house" for vendors.

 Signage

-All containers should be labeled with local single stream recycling and food scrap guidelines and should be bilingual.
+All containers should be labeled with local single-stream recycling and food scrap guidelines and should be bilingual.
 Approved downloadable signs can be found here.

 Vendor Communication

-Create a purchasing policy for vendors and list the types of food and drink containers they are allowed to serve (no Styrofoam/polystyrene, plastic or bioplastic).
+Create a purchasing policy for vendors and list the types of food and drink containers they are allowed to serve (no Styrofoam/polystyrene, plastic, or bioplastic).
 Communicate early and often about the Town's regulations and ensure vendors are in compliance.
 This should be part of the vendor's event contract.

-Communicate and coordinate with event janitorial staff about the material management plan and waste streams.
+Communicate and coordinate with event janitorial staff about the Material Management Plan and waste streams.

 Attendee Communication

-Depending on the event, consider promoting a BYO message and allow for refilling of personal water bottles or food containers.
+Depending on the event, consider promoting a BYO message and allow for the refilling of personal water bottles or food containers.
 Depending on the event type and coordination with Summit County Public Health, additional reuse/refill options may be available.

 At a minimum, educate attendees on the efforts made by event producers to comply.
 Many event attendees appreciate and support events striving for zero waste.

-Food Serviceware, Containers + Hydration Stations
+Food Service ware, Containers + Hydration Stations

 Early event marketing can encourage people to BYO water bottles.
 Consider offering bulk water hydration stations to patrons.
 A map of existing water refill stations can be found here.
 Rentals are also available.